ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/introduction-discrete-structures.md

 mathematics."
 This course will give you a foundation in both programming and discrete mathematics!

-Specifically, the **discrete structures** course will teach you how to effectively use use functions and the discrete structures that form the input and output of the functions in the context of programming.
+In the context of computer programming, the **discrete structures** course teaches you how to effectively use functions and the discrete structures that form their input and output.